Henn Saari

-Henn Saari (15 February 1924 Narva – 8 September 1999 Tallinn) was an Estonian linguist.
+Henn Saari (15 February 1924 – 8 September 1999) was an Estonian linguist.

+Early life and education

+Saari was born on 15 February 1924 in Narva.

-In 1963 he graduated from Tartu University in Estonian philology.
-1959-1975 he worked at the journal Keel ja Kirjandus.
+In 1963 he graduated from University of Tartu in Estonian philology.
+He worked at the journal Keel ja Kirjandus from 1959 to 1975.
 Since 1975 he was a senior research fellow at Estonian Language Institute.

+Career

 His main fields of research were the theory of literary language, grammar of Estonian language, Estonian names, language management.

-Since 1962 he was a member of Mother Tongue Society; 1990-1992 its chairperson.
+He became a member of the Mother Tongue Society in 1962 and was its chairman from 1990–1992.

+He was one of the contributors to a Russian-Estonian dictionary published in 1984.

+Death

+Saari died on 8 September 1999 in Tallinn.